MicrosoftDocs/biztalk-docs/biztalk/core/sftp-adapter.md

 1. Download the correct **WinSCP-version-Automation.zip** file onto the BizTalk runtime servers.

-4. Decompress the **WinSCP-version-Automation.zip** contents, WinSCP.exe and WinSCPnet.dll, to the BizTalk installation folder. (%BTSINSTALLPATH%)
+1. Extract the **WinSCP-version-Automation.zip** contents, which contains WinSCP.exe and WinSCPnet.dll, to the BizTalk installation folder. (%BTSINSTALLPATH%)

 See also
 [Hardware and Software Requirements for BizTalk 2020](../install-and-config-guides/hardware-and-software-requirements-for-biztalk-server-2020.md)